-4https://huggingface.co/s-nlp/bart-base-detox-ttd
+3https://huggingface.co/s-nlp/

 In the proposed work, we explore the Transformer compression techniques that involve low-rank and tensor decomposition of its most heavy part - fully-connected layers (featuring 50-60% of parameters depending on the model).
-We test the performance of compressed BERT and BART models on natural language understanding and generation tasks and compare the suggested compression with other popular approaches, such as pruning, distillation, and quantization.
-Furthermore, we implement and adapt for the first time the method proposed by Hsu et al. [2022] to the decomposition of TTMs incorporating Fisher information, which measures the importance of individual layer parameters with respect to training objectives.
+We test the performance of compressed BERT and BART models on natural language understanding and generation tasks and compare the suggested compression with other popular approaches, such as pruning, distillation, and quantisation.
+Furthermore, we for the first time implement and adapt the method proposed by Hsu et al. [2022] to the decomposition of TTMs incorporating Fisher information, which measures the importance of individual layer parameters with respect to training objectives.

-Our experiments, summarized in concise form in Figure 7-2, show that incorporating Fisher information (FW models) consistently improves the quality of the compression method, in the case of SVD and depending on the setup, improves or does not degrade the quality of TTM.
-At a medium compression level, baseline approaches based on training-aware distillation, pruning, and quantization demonstrate inferror or performance comparable to the respective methods in each group decomposition-based methods.
+Our experiments, summarised in concise form in Figure 7-2, show that incorporating Fisher information (FW models) consistently improves the quality of the compression method, in the case of SVD and depending on the setup, improves or does not degrade the quality of TTM.
+At a medium compression level, baseline approaches based on training-aware distillation, pruning, and quantisation demonstrate inferror or performance comparable to the respective methods in each group decomposition-based methods.